Irritable Bowel Syndrome (IBS)

 FODMAP refers to fermentable oligosaccharides, disaccharides, monosaccharides and polyols, which are short-chain carbohydrates (sugars) that are often more difficult for the small intestine to absorb.

-By understanding exactly what types of food are causing your IBS symptoms, you’d be able to effectively manage your IBS while enjoying everything else worry-free.
+By understanding exactly what types of food are causing your IBS symptoms, you will be able to effectively manage your IBS while enjoying your worry-free life.

 Summary

-In Dr Benjamin Yip’s personal opinion, IBS symptoms are varied and can occur in many other digestive diseases as well.
-It is important for you to be assessed by a Gastroenterologist to make sure you do not have other more serious digestive conditions.
+IBS symptoms are varied and can occur in many other digestive diseases as well.
+Therefore, it is important for you to be assessed by a Gastroenterologist to ensure that you do not have any serious underlying digestive conditions.

-While it is a lifelong condition with no definitive cure, it can be well-controlled if one is compliant with your gastroenterologist’s treatment plan to minimise IBS’ impact on your daily life.
+While irritable bowel syndrome is a lifelong condition with no definitive cure, it can be well-controlled if you are compliant with your Gastroenterologist’s treatment plan to minimise the impact IBS has on your daily life.

 References